 “Yes.”

-“Longer than anyone I can recall, other than Lady Greywand.”
+“Longer than anyone I can recall other than Lady Greywand.”

 “What’s the question?”
 My‑re asked.

-Ssskha leaned in and asked, “There’s a rumor there is a sentient being bound, trapped, or living within the Grey Wand.
+Ssskah leaned in and asked, “There’s a rumor there is a sentient being bound, trapped, or living within the Grey Wand.
 Did you see or hear anything while you held it?”

 “Do you remember anything?”